Matt Ritchie: Newcastle United

 On 26 August, Ritchie assisted Ciaran Clark for the second goal of the match, as Newcastle got their first win of the season, beating West Ham United 3–0.
 He was then credited with the assists for the goals scored by Jamaal Lascelles and Christian Atsu in wins over Swansea City and Stoke City.
 On 28 November, he assisted both Newcastle goals from set-pieces in a 2–2 draw with West Bromwich Albion.
 In the second half of the season, Ritchie scored three times, all in home wins over Manchester United, Southampton and Arsenal.

 On 11 August 2018, Ritchie set up Joselu for the equaliser, in a 2–1 home loss to Tottenham Hotspur.
 He was taken off in the second half, much to his disapproval; his emotional outburst on the bench was captured on television cameras.

 In August 2019, he injured his ankle and was expected to be out of action for two months.

-In 2019–20, Ritchie celebrated goals by assertively kicking the corner flag.
-On 18 January 2020, while celebrating Isaac Hayden's match winning injury time goal against Chelsea, Ritchie, following tradition, kicked a corner flag, hitting a fan in the groin.
+Throughout the 2019–20 season, Ritchie would normally celebrate goals by assertively kicking the corner flag.
+On 18 January 2020, while celebrating Isaac Hayden's match-winning stoppage time goal against Chelsea, Ritchie, following tradition, kicked a corner flag, which hit a fan in the groin.

 On 17 February 2024, Ritchie scored his first goal since 2020, a stoppage-time equaliser in a 2–2 draw against his former club Bournemouth.

-On 29 May 2024, Newcastle announced Ritchie would be leaving when his contract expired in the summer.
+On 29 May, Newcastle announced Ritchie would be leaving when his contract expired in the summer.
 During his eight years with the club, he made 215 appearances and scored 25 goals.

 Return to Portsmouth

-In August 2024, Ritchie returned to his first club Portsmouth signing a two-year deal, 13 years after he first left the club.

-On 10 August 2024, Ritchie made his debut in his second spell at Portsmouth against Leeds United in the 3-3 away draw in the Championship.

-On 30 November 2024, he scored his first goal for the club away to Swansea City in a 2-2 draw.

-On 18 January 2025, he scored his first goal at Fratton Park, scoring a brace in a 2-1 win against Middlesbrough.
+In August 2024, Ritchie returned to his first club Portsmouth, signing a two-year deal, 13 years after he first left the club.
+On 10 August, Ritchie made his debut in his second spell at Portsmouth against Leeds United in a 3–3 away draw in the Championship.
+On 30 November, he scored his first goal for the club away to Swansea City in a 2–2 draw.
+On 18 January 2025, he scored his first goal at Fratton Park, scoring a brace in a 2–1 win against Middlesbrough.

-On 28 August 2025, Ritchie left Portsmouth after his contract was ended by mutual agreement.
+On 28 August 2025, Ritchie departed Portsmouth after his contract was terminated by mutual agreement.

 Reading

-On 28 August 2025, Reading announced the signing of Ritchie to a two-year contract following his release from Portsmouth.
+Following his exit from Portsmouth, Reading announced the signing of Ritchie on a two-year contract on 28 August 2025.

+On 8 June 2026, Ritchie announced his retirement from professional football.

+Return to Bournemouth as a staff member

+That same day, Bournemouth announced Ritchie's appointment as technical director.